IPK-BIT/scorpion/docs/source/api.rst

 .. http:get:: /api/v1/providers

+    :query integer page: Pagination parameter to specify the requested page.
+Default value is 0.
+    :query integer pageSize: Pagination parameter to specify the requested page size.
+Default value is 100.
+    :query boolean is_member: Query parameter to enable filter the providers by those that the signed in user is member to.
+Default value is `false`.

     .. note::

-        The information for which user the details are requested are provided through the JWT Token send via the ```Authorization``` Header.
+        The information for which user the providers are filtered by is provided through the JWT Token send via the ```Authorization``` Header.

     **Example request**: